evant/ipromise/README.md

 A Note on Memory Usage
 ----------------------
-Both `Promise` and `Progress` keep internal state about their results so that you can attach a listener at any time.
-This however can make it easy to leak memory.

-A `Promise` will store it's result forever.
-If this result is potentially very large, make sure that you don't keep a reference to the `Proimse` arround after the result is recieved.
-This could be made tricky by the fact that `Deferred` keeps a reference its `Promise`.
-For that reason, async code should never hold a refernce to `Defererd` longer than required.

-A `Progress` will store messages depending on it's set retention policy.
-Keep in mind which one you choose to control your memory usage.
+This library does it's best effort to reduce memory usage by removing listeners when they are no longer needed and only keeping one copy of the messages in the buffer even when you `Map` or `Filter`.
+However, you need to keep in mind a few things to make sure you don't leak any memory.

+By default, a `Promise` will store it's last result for as long is it lives.
+You can configure this by passing a different `PromiseBuffer` to the `Deferred`.
+This means that you should not keep a reference `Promise` or `Deferred` longer than necessary.

-Also remember that anonymous inner classes (which you are probably using for callbacks) will keep a reference to their outer class even if you don't reference anything from it.
-This means that the outer class will not be garbage collected until the `Promise` completes or the `Channel` for a `Progress` is closed.
-The easiest way arround this is to call `cancel()` on the `Promise` or `Progress` when it's no longer needed.
+You should also remember that anonymous inner classes (which you are probably using for callbacks) will keep a reference to their outer class even if you don't reference anything from it.
+This means that the outer class will not be garbage collected until the `Promise` is closed or canceled.